 If you need to completely remove the paint from your panel, door etc., you will no doubt be looking for the best and fastest way to get down to bare metal.

-Some reasons for preparing the car this extensively could include rust forming below the paint, or peeling from saltwater damage in coastal regions or damage from road salt in colder climates.
 To strip the paint off of the body down to bare metal, you can sand with an orbital sander until all the paint is removed, or use a stronger compound when cutting.

 Our recommended method of getting your car down to bare metal is using a power sander.